vmalani27/real-time-self-adaptive-distributed-firewalls/README.md

 # Or use the provided systemd service (see agent/daemon.service)
 ```

-- The agent will automatically start background threads to watch Zeek and Suricata logs and send alerts to the controller.
+- The agent will automatically start background threads to watch Suricata logs and send alerts to the controller.

 ### 5. Deploy Monitoring Tools

-- **Zeek**: Configure Zeek to write logs to the path specified in `.env`/`config.yaml` (e.g., `/var/log/zeek/current/`).
 - **Suricata**: Ensure Suricata writes `eve.json` to the path specified in `.env`/`config.yaml` (e.g., `/var/log/suricata/eve.json`).
 - **Scapy**: Optionally run `monitoring/scapy_sniffer.py` for additional anomaly detection.